 However, there is one big difference.
 While employees are guaranteed the right to the same health care coverage they previously had, they are required to pay for all of it out of their own pocket.
 Their former employer is not required to subsidize the payments.
 Employers often cover a substantial portion of health insurance premiums, so COBRA coverage can be expensive.

 COBRA Coverage can also be made available to an employee’s family members, sometimes for up to 36 months.
 COBRA is not available for individual health care plans that are purchased outside of a group plan through an employer or an association.
 If you lose individual health care coverage, there are no COBRA laws that require an extension.
+There are also similar plans covering health care after leaving the military.

 If you find yourself suddenly out of a job, losing health insurance coverage is going to make the situation a thousand times worse, especially if something were to happen to you or one of your family members.
 COBRA is a perfect way for any employee to continue to have insurance protection if they were to quit or lose their job.
 It’s there to ensure that you aren’t left without proper insurance protection.
 COBRA is a unique plan with a lot of different aspects that you should be aware of if you’re looking to take advantage of the plan.